Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Theory

 Assumption \ref{ass_smooth} concerns the smoothness of $f(x|y,\bz)$.
 To see why the smoothness condition is important, notice that the gradient functions of (\ref{eq_risk_smooth}) and (\ref{eq_risk_ori}) are \beq \nabla R_{\delta}(\bbeta) =& \sum_{y \in \{-1,1\}} w(y) \int yz \Big[\int \frac{1}{\delta}K(\frac{y(x - \bbeta^T\bz)}{\delta})f(x|y,\bz)dx\Big] f(y,\bz) d\bz\\ \nabla R(\bbeta) =& \sum_{y \in \{-1,1\}} w(y) \int yzf(\bbeta^T\bz|y,\bz)f(y,\bz)d\bz, \eeq from which we can see that $f(\bbeta^T\bz|y,\bz)$ in $\nabla R(\bbeta)$ is substituted by its kernel approximation $\int \frac{1}{\delta}K(\frac{y(x - \bbeta^T\bz)}{\delta})f(x|y,\bz)dx$, and thus the difference between $\nabla R_{\delta}(\bbeta)$ and $\nabla R(\bbeta)$ naturally depends on the smoothness of $f(x|y,\bz)$.

 Notice that our smoothness condition in Definition \ref{def_smooth} is slightly stronger than the standard H\"older smoothness condition in the nonparametric literature \citep{tsybakovintroduction}.
-In particular, we require that $f^{(\ell)}(x|y,\bz)$ is H\"older continuous with some exponent $0 < \zeta \leq 1$ in (\ref{eq_def_smooth}).
+In particular, we require that $f^{(\ell)}(x|y,\bz)$ is H\"older continuous with some exponent $0 < \zeta \leq 1$.
 This additional assumption is essential to show the rate of the bias estimator $\hat\mu$ in (\ref{pilot_bias}).

-Our next assumption is about the kernel function $K(t)$ that we first introduced in the surrogate risk $R_\delta(\bbeta)$ in (\ref{eq_risk_smooth}).
+The H\"older class condition in Assumption \ref{ass_smooth} can be relaxed to a variation of Nikol'ski class condition \citep{tsybakovintroduction}; see Section S3.2 in the Supplement for details.